19kirti/inotebook/README.md

 1. Open your web browser and navigate to `http://localhost:5173`
 2. Enter the desired note and click on ADD to add it to the list.
 3. Click on EDIT to make any changes.
-4. Click on REMOVE to remove it from the list.
+4. Click on DELETE to remove it from the list.

 ## Contributions
 Welcome for the contributions!
 Please open an issue or submit a pull request if you have any suggestions or improvements.